winfred-mawuli/manage/readme.md

 # Tailwind Manage Landing Page

-This is the project for learning TailwindCSS.
+This is the my project for learning TailwindCSS.

 ![Alt text](/img/screen.png?raw=true)